A Diagnostic Approach to Chronic Pain and Chronic Illness

 Another may need evaluation of stress-related patterns affecting the body.

-Identifying the primary driver allows care to be directed more precisely.
+Identifying the primary driver

 Your First Step